Revisiting the Value of Digital Editions to Advertisers

 ROI = (Digital Edition Ad Revenue-Digital Edition Production Costs) / (Digital Edition Production Costs)

 You can see an outlay of the ROI figures in the bar chart below:

 The numbers are quite astonishing, as the publication with the lowest ROI, a very advertising-lite technical journal, is still receiving $4.68 in return for every dollar spent on the production of a digital edition.
 Fascinatingly for the randomly selected, and advertising heavy B2B publisher, it is projected that for every dollar put towards creating a digital edition of their magazine, the company will generate $130.73.
 Granted, these numbers only take into account the production costs and leave out other expenses – such as overhead and advertising sales costs – but that does not deflect from the fact that even a singular digital edition is still a worthwhile venture by ROI standards regardless of the audience you are targeting.

 Many media companies exhaust both their minds and their budgets perfecting print and website media.
 It is typical for publishers to utilize these two media platforms and miss out on a key channel that should be implemented in order to maximize growth and ROI.
 The data would ask that those media companies at least reanalyze the perceived value.

 ROI on advertising is only part of the financial story though when it comes to digital editions.
 That said, in this series reexamining the value of digital editions, we’ll next examine the savings that could be gained through moving percentages of your audience from a print subscription to a digital one.
 Additionally, we will examine the four advantages of advertising in a digital edition that are currently attractive for brands and agencies.

 About Nxtbook Media: We produce two types of digital editions, our legacy page-turning style solution, nxtbook4 and our new responsive platform, PageRaft.
-If you would like to chat with us about your publishing strategy feel free to reach out on our Get Started Form.
+If you would like to chat with us about your publishing strategy feel free to reach out and Schedule a Demo.